 We hope this article from us here at Travels in Gippsland has inspired you to get away to the Gippsland Lakes.
 Whether it be a weekend or a week, when you visit Gippsland you will find plenty of things to do.

-For more amazing ideas on where to holiday in Gippsland click through to our Gippsland Attractions page for more brilliant Gippsland inspiration
+For more amazing ideas on where to holiday in Gippsland click through to our Gippsland Lakes page for more brilliant Gippsland inspiration

 Some more travel inspiration for your visit to Gippsland